EDUlib/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

 by the time they access the course content (including the course **Discussion** page or content-specific discussion topics).
-If you have not created any automated cohorts by the time students access course content, a default automated cohort is created and used for automatic assignment so that no student in the course is without a cohort.
+If you have not created any automated cohorts by the time students access course content, a default automated cohort is created and used for automatic assignment, so that no student in the course is without a cohort.

-.. note:: You can add students manually to any cohort, whether it was created as an automated cohort or a manual cohort.
+Determine the basic strategy that you will use to create cohorts for your course.
+An automated assignment strategy means that you create cohorts to which students are assigned automatically and randomly.
+A manual assignment strategy means that you create cohorts to which students are assigned only when you or your course team manually adds them.
 You can use a hybrid assignment method by creating a combination of automated and manual cohorts.
 Typically, your purpose in including the cohort feature in your course determines which assignment option you use for your course.

+.. note:: You can add students manually to any cohort, whether it was created as an automated cohort or a manual cohort.

 .. note:: Although you can change the assignment method of a cohort at any time after you create it, you should have a cohort assignment strategy in mind as you design your course, and only make changes to cohorts while the course is running if absolutely necessary.
 Be aware of the implications of changing cohort configuration while your course is running.
-For more information, see :ref:`Altering Cohort Configuration` and .
+For more information, see :ref:`Altering Cohort Configuration`.
 In general, to provide students with a consistent experience throughout the course run, do not change cohort configuration or a student's cohort assignment after your course begins.